 Diana joined the team as an Action Researcher with direct experience with youth homelessness in September 2015.
 In the summer of the same year, she helped to establish a crisis hotline for youth and young adults through Advocacy Unlimited and received an award from the Keep The Promise Coalition for being active in advocacy and research towards ending homelessness in CT.

-Diana is currently working on a certification for IT & Networking and plans to further her education.
-She aspires to use her professional training and experience at the Institute for Community Research to make a difference in the LGBTQ+ community.
-As someone who has experienced homelessness and struggled with her identity, she is motivated to help create a more positive world for people like them.
-In her spare time, she likes to pet dogs and plays video games.
+Diana aspires to use her professional training and experience at the Institute for Community Research to make a difference in the LGBTQ+ community.
+As someone who has experienced homelessness and struggled with her identity, she is motivated to help create a more positive world for people like her.
+In her spare time, she likes to pet dogs and play video games.

 Jay is an Action Researcher at the Institute for the Community Research.
 He joined the Youth Action Hub in February of 2016.
 Jay’s research interests focus on understanding the scope of youth homelessness in Connecticut and what can be done to end youth homelessness.

 Jay is currently enrolled in college to earn a bachelor’s degree in social work.
 He has completed two years at Capital Community College and earned an associate’s degree in human services.
 In addition to his educational background, he has had direct experience with homelessness and DCF.
 He enjoys watching TV, cleaning and hanging with his family and friends.
 Jay is a very opened minded person who enjoys having fun.
 He is a big supporter of the LGBTQ+ community.